-Studying the programme you will examine key strategic issues in Sino-Lusophone trade relations, including spoken and written communication techniques, commercial negotiation, international economic law, web marketing and e-Commerce and advertising and public relations.
-The transdisciplinary training of professionals in the area of Sino-Lusophone trade relations provides them with a creative spirit and human training falls under the goals of creating an open and harmonious environment for the free expression of academic views and of encouraging students to work towards self-improvement and maturity.
+Studying BSc Portuguese Language and Trade Between China and Portuguese-speaking Countries you will examine key strategic issues in language and trade between China and Portuguese-speaking Countries, including spoken and written communication techniques, commercial negotiation, international economic law, web marketing and e-commerce and advertising and public relations.
+The transdisciplinary training of professionals in the area of trade between China and Portuguese-speaking Countries, providing them with a creative spirit and human training falls under the goals of creating an open and harmonious environment for the free expression of academic views and of encouraging students to work towards self-improvement and maturity.

 Programme objectives 課程目標

-The programme aims to train highly qualified professionals in the field of international trade, in particular, trade with the Community of Portuguese-Speaking Countries (CPLP), with thorough knowledge and skills in the degree’s scientific areas and high fluency in the Portuguese language.
+This degree aims to train highly qualified professionals in the field of international trade, in particular, with Community of Portuguese-Speaking Countries (CPLP), with thorough knowledge and skills in the degree’s scientific areas and high fluency in Portuguese language.

-The study plan is defined as a base to the skills to be developed by students as a means to provide them solid skills in Portuguese (the degree’s language of instruction) and international trade, and it is divided in a technical-scientific basis (management techniques, commercial techniques and support courses, in the economy and law areas), in human education (social sciences, language, and culture) and in application courses (Information Technology, e-Commerce, Techniques of International Trade, Administration, Quality Management, International Logistics and Project).
+The study plan of the degree was defined as a base to develop the skills as a means to provide in the students solid skills in Portuguese (the degree’s language of instruction) and international trade, and it is divided in a technical-scientific basis (management techniques, commercial techniques and support courses, in the economy and law areas), in human education (social sciences, language, and culture) and in application courses (information technology, e-commerce, techniques of international trade, administration, quality management, international logistics and Project).

 What will you be expected to achieve? 期望達到的成效

-By the end of this course, students should: understand the basic concepts and principles of Sino-Lusophone trade relations; have acquired knowledge and skills in the Portuguese language and in the history and culture of China and the Community of Portuguese-Speaking Countries ; understand the interdisciplinary nature of Sino-Lusophone trade relations and understand major current issues related to international economic integration, international law, cooperation for the development and operation of international organizations of which the mentioned countries are part.
-The study cycle is organised to enhance training, which aims at a strong link between theory and practice.
+At the end of this programme, students should: understand the basic concepts and principles of Language and Trade Between China and Portuguese-speaking Countries; have acquired knowledge and skills in the Portuguese language and in history and culture of China and the Community of Portuguese-Speaking Countries; understand the interdisciplinary nature of Trade Between China and Portuguese-speaking Countries, as well as understand major current issues related to international economic integration, international law, cooperation for the development and operation of international organizations of which the mentioned countries are part of.
+The study cycle was organised to enhance training, which aims at a strong link between theory and practice.
 Annual monitoring actions about the training process are foreseen to be undertaken by the programme coordinator.